-Could You Handle Life Without Autocorrect?
-Check Out This Experiment
+Could You Live Without Autocorrect?
+(Nope)

 In the grand scheme of things, smartphones haven’t actually been around for that long — but ever since they became a part of our everyday lives, we’ve been bitching about autocorrect.
 True, autocorrect may save us a fraction of a second by anticipating what words we mean to type; by and large, though, our feelings towards it range from mildly amused (duck, duck, goose!) to the outright mortified (um… vasectomies?).
 Most of us have probably wondered at least once what life would be like without it — but Matthew J.X.
 Malady over at Slate finally went and did it: He recently conducted an experiment in which he convinced some of his friends, family members, and fellow Slate staffers to join him in turning off autocorrect for a week.
 Y’know, for science.
 Here’s what happened: